 The best way to keep spam at a minimum is to never publicly publish your email address.
 But if you have a public email address, or you've had an email address for a long time, you are almost guaranteed to receive spam as some point.
 There are two broad classes of spam filters: server-side and client-side (in your email client).
 We recommend that you enable both types.

 The server side spam filter can be configured quite easily.
-First login to your cPanel, then click on Spam Filters under the Email section.
-Here you can enable spam filtering by turning on Process New Emails and Mark them as Spam.
+First login to the client area, then under your hosting plan, click on Spamassassin Setup.
+Here you can enable spam filtering.

 Client Side Filtering